coniferprod/k4tool/README.md

     dotnet run -- list --filename A401.SYX --output text

+### Dump the patch content of a bank

+The `dump` command dumps all the patch information from the bank in either text or JSON format.
+For example:

+    dotnet run -- dump --filename A401.SYX --output json

+shows the JSON serialization of the bank data.

 ### Extract a patch from a bank

 You can use the `extract` command to extract a patch from a bank into a separate